 Old Colorado City will be hosting Territory Days during Memorial Day weekend in 2014.

-Come and enjoy Greek Gyros and Chicken Souvlaki along with Greek Pastries and soft drinks.
+Join us from Saturday, May 24th through Monday, May 26th and enjoy Greek Gyros, Chicken Souvlaki, Greek Pastries and ice cold soft drinks.
 Our booth will be located in the parking lot of Jake and Telly's Greek Taverna, along Colorado Avenue, between 25th and 26th Streets.

 This three day event continues to be a great success.
 We are grateful to all the people who have supported us through our Greek Gyros booth each Memorial Day weekend.
 Also, we are thankful to all who have worked at the booth from our parish.
 See you soon!